githubprogram2024/Free_Fall_Experiment/README.md

 This repository provides all the necessary resources to build and implement a low-cost experimental setup for investigating free fall motion using an Arduino Uno, infrared photogate, and spreadsheet-based data acquisition via PLX-DAQ.
 Designed with a strong educational focus, this hands-on project supports a STEM-oriented approach to teaching kinematics.

-##  Project Overview

-This experimental setup was developed as part of an introductory physics course at the University of São Paulo (USP), São Carlos campus.
-It allows students to:

-- Predict the role of mass in free fall.
-- Collect experimental data in real time.
-- Reflect on results using graphical analysis.
-- Correct misconceptions related to gravitational acceleration.

-The setup was well-received by students and enhanced their motivation and conceptual understanding.

 ## Repository Contents